meri-imperiumi/handbook/docs/checklists/03_anchoring.md

 - [ ] Then start backing again, slowly increasing power
 - [ ] Check that the anchor holds (transits to landmarks, speed 0kt when chain tight)
 - [ ] When setting anchor with engine, about 1500 RPM is a good number to reach
-- [ ] Pull up and reanchor if the anchor doesn't hold
+- [ ] Pull up and re-anchor if the anchor doesn't hold

 ### After anchor is set